I can’t decide whether to teach physics or maths

 As physics and mathematics are closely related, a physicist or engineer is likely to have a strong mathematical background.

-For university-based ITT, you no longer have to choose between these subjects.
-You can now opt for a Physics with Maths PGCE which is offered by a selection of training providers across England.
+Fortunately you can now opt for a physics and maths training course, which is offered by a selection of school and university training providers across England.